 Your product titles should resonate with customers.
 How you structure titles and what attributes they contain can be key to your store’s personality.
 Having the right titles affects everything from performance in search, navigation to scanning.
 Your products should always be named in the title bar.

-While describing your products, you need to be unique and creative.
-Well-Written product description will captivate your customers, and they might end up placing an order.
-So make it interesting, impactful, and short.
+When describing your products, you need to be unique and creative.
+Well-written product descriptions will captivate your customers, and they might end up placing an order.
+So make them interesting, impactful, and short.

 Use high-quality images

-Good quality product images are key to selling your products online.
+Good quality product images are key to selling your products on your WordPress eCommerce website.
 Product images are the only representation of the goods that customers will receive.
-Make sure these images show your products from every angle with clarity.
-Also, you need to be consistent with the quality.
+Make sure they show your products from every angle with clarity.

 For example, when you enter a Starbucks coffeehouse, you get instantly connected to it.
-You must have noticed Starbuck’s design reflects the character of the store’s surrounding neighborhood so it can resonate among the customers.
-Similarly, your storefront’s theme should entice your prospects so that they can easily connect with your business.
+You must have noticed Starbucks design reflects the character of the store’s location , so it can resonate with the customers.
+Similarly, the theme of your WordPress eCommerce should entice your prospects so that they can easily connect with your business.

-WooCommerce is already loaded with many default/preinstalled themes.
-But if you want your online shop to really stand out, you can also opt for a custom WooCommerce theme.
+WooCommerce is already loaded with many default/pre installed themes.
+However, if you want your online shop to really stand out, you can also opt for a custom WooCommerce theme.

-Today, more and more people are using mobile for shopping.
-So your theme must be responsive and adapt to all the different screen resolutions and devices.
+Today, more and more people are using their mobile phones for shopping.
+Therefore, your theme must be responsive and adapt to all the different screen resolutions and devices.
 It also makes it rank higher in search engine results.

 If your theme doesn’t produce a good visual treat, there’s no point using it.
-After all, a great theme is one that captivates browsers and invites them to become buyers.
-The display of products should be such your prospects can’t resist themselves from making a purchase.
+After all, a great theme is one that captivates visitors and invites them to become buyers.
+The display of products should be such that your prospects can’t resist to making a purchase.

-Your theme should be such that adding and tracking of products should be easily accomplished, with a minimum effort.
+Your theme should allow easy adding and tracking of products.
 Marketing, promotional and SEO functions should be integrated to help you attract attention to the site.

-A payment gateway is a channel that fulfills an important role in e-commerce transaction process between merchant and customer.
+A payment gateway is a channel that fulfills an important role in WordPress eCommerce transaction process between merchant and customer.
 It works on encryption and verification technology for the simple reason that online shopping involves distance and anonymity.